typelevel/sbt-tls-crossproject/README.md

 ## Participation

-The catz-cradle project supports the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) and wants all of its channels (mailing list, Gitter, IRC, github, etc.) to be welcoming environments for everyone.
+The sbt-tls-crossproject project supports the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) and wants all of its channels (mailing list, Gitter, IRC, github, etc.) to be welcoming environments for everyone.